Space Planning as Foundation

 • What activities will take place there and how often?

 By thinking through answers to these questions - and other questions like them - you can create a plan that works for your unique lifestyle.
-Write down a bulleted list of activities that are must-have vs nice-to-have.
-This is your interior program.
+This informs what we call your interior program.

 There will usually be tradeoffs to be debated and activities that need to be prioritized.
 For example, if you host 16 people once a year, do you optimize your dining arrangement for that Holiday or for the daily meals that you and your partner enjoy together?